KunLabAI/kun-chat/README-EN.md

 ## 🤝 Contributing

-We warmly welcome your contributions to the kun-lab project!
+We warmly welcome your contributions to the kun-chat project!

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/your-feature`)